ubports/docs.ubports.com/porting/configure_test_fix/Sound.rst

 Sound
 =====

+Ubuntu Touch uses Pulseaudio as sound server.
+Documentation can be found at `freedesktop.org <https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/>_` and in the `Ubuntu manpages <https://manpages.ubuntu.com/manpages/focal/man1/pulseaudio.1.html>_`

-The supplied touch.pa file located in the /etc/pulse directory of your device needs adjustment.
-Extract the file and copy it to your 'ubuntu' directory.
+The default configuration file used on Ubuntu Touch is ``touch.pa``.
+This file is located in the ``/etc/pulse`` directory of your device and this will need adjustment in order for sound to function properly.
+Extract the file and copy it to your the ``ubuntu`` you created in your device repo.

 Locate the line::